getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

-We first define a `request(..)` utility that constructs a promise to represent the completion of the `ajax(..)` call.

-**Note:** It will be very common for developers to face the situation that they want to do promise-aware async flow control with utilities that are not themselves promise-enabled (like `ajax(..)` here, which expects a callback).
-While the native ES6 `Promise` mechanism doesn't automatically solve this pattern for us, practically all promise libraries *do*.
-They usually call this process "lifting" or "promisifying" or some variation thereof.
-We'll come back to that topic later.

-Now that we have `request(..)` defined, we create the first step in our chain implicitly by calling it with the first URL.
+Using the promise-returning `request(..)`, we create the first step in our chain implicitly by calling it with the first URL.
 Once `response1` comes back, we use that value to construct a second URL, and make a second `request(..)` call.
 That second `request(..)` promise is `return`ed so that the second step in our async flow control waits for the ajax call to complete.
 Finally, we print `response2`.

 ## Error Handling